Suisman Urban Design is an award-winning, internationally recognized urban design studio.

 Doug Suisman is an internationally recognized, award-winning urban designer and architect.
 He founded Suisman Urban Design in 1990 to reshape and revive city places through an innovative process integrating architecture, research, planning, landscape design, narrative, and graphic design.

 Among his many honors, Doug Suisman won the top master plan and Future Project of the Year award at the 2010 World Architecture Festival for The Arc, his acclaimed plan for a Palestinian state.
 One of his current projects, the iQuilt cultural district plan for downtown Hartford, won an AIA Honor Award and two major grants from the National Endowment for the Arts.
-Doug Suisman was honored by his peers and made a Fellow of the American Institute of Architects.
-And was named a National Peer in Urban Design by the U.S. General Services Administration.
+In 1999, Doug was honored by his peers and made a Fellow of the American Institute of Architects.
+He was named a National Peer in Urban Design in 2006 by the U.S. General Services Administration.

 Doug Suisman is the author of “Los Angeles Boulevard,” considered a classic urban study of America’s second largest city.
 The book’s 25th anniversary edition was released in 2014.
 He has taught at the University of Minnesota, UCLA, USC, and UC Berkeley.